Reading Order

 • Audiobook (for prequels and smutilogues)

-• Dyslexia-friendly paperback — printed in OpenDyslexic font on cream paper, available for the main Kingdom of Immortal Lovers, Deals of Dark Desire, and Girl Games titles
+• Dyslexia-friendly paperback — printed in OpenDyslexic font on cream paper, available for the main Kingdom of Immortal Lovers and Girl Games titles

 FAQ